 See visiting hours on our contact page, and please check COVID-19 restrictions before you arrive.

 The Residence is always looking for people with a heart of gold and a smile that can light up a room!
 If you would like to be part of this exceptional group of people, fill out the application form, and we will contact you shortly to find the right fit.
 If you have any questions, please call 514 693-1718, ext.
 264.

 As leaders in palliative care medicine, we understand that our patients aren’t the only people who need our care and attention.
 Since opening our doors in 2002, it’s been our mission to provide safe, bereavement support groups in English and French for adults, teens and young children who are dealing with the death of a loved one.
 Visit our bereavement support page for more information.

 If you want to honour someone special by making a donation in their memory to the Teresa Dellar Palliative Care Residence, please visit our donations page.
 Please note that, unless advised otherwise, a card acknowledging your gift will be sent to the family on your behalf.

-As a registered non-profit charity (charity number 862444908RR0001), one-third of the Residence’s operational budget is funded by the Quebec government, and the remaining two-thirds (~$3.9M/year) comes from donations.
+As a registered non-profit charity (charity number 862444908RR0001), the Residence relies on community support and fundraising activities to raise more than $3.9 million each year, which complements our government subsidy.
 It is the Foundation Board’s responsibility is to ensure financial security, such that day to day operations are guaranteed and that future funding is assured.
 In order to provide our first-class services at no cost to the patients and their families, we need your support.
 To find out how you can support the Foundation, please visit our donations page.